 - The CJR Proposed Rule (CMS-5529-P) was published on February 24, 2020.
 This rule proposes to extend the model for three performance years and to change certain aspects of the model.
 The extension and changes would apply only to participating hospitals in the 34 mandatory MSAs, and would exclude “low-volume hospitals” or those designated as rural hospitals upon notification from CMS prior to October 4, 2020.
 The proposed changes for which CMS is seeking comments include changes to episode definition, target price setting, reconciliation, how quality is linked to payment, high-cost episode cap, financial arrangements, SNF waivers, direct supervision requirements, and beneficiary notification.
 The public comment period closes at 5pm ET, June 23, 2020.

 - The Interim Final Rule with Comment Period (CMS-1744-IFC) was published on April 6, 2020.
 This interim final rule proposes to extend Performance Year 5 by 3 months, to March 31, 2021.
 The rule also includes provisions to assist and protect hospitals with episodes impacted by the COVID-19 pandemic.
-The public comment period closes at 5pm ET, June 1, 2020.
+The public comment period closed at 5pm ET, June 1, 2020.

-- On May 11, 2020, the IPPS FY 2021 Proposed Rule (CMS-1735-P) was displayed at the Federal Register and is scheduled to publish on May 29, 2020.
+- On May 11, 2020, the IPPS FY 2021 Proposed Rule (CMS-1735-P) was displayed at the Federal Register and was scheduled to publish on May 29, 2020.
 This rule proposes the creation of two new MS-DRGs: MS-DRG 521 (Hip replacement with principal diagnosis of hip fracture with MCC) and MS-DRG 522 (hip replacement with principal diagnosis of hip fractures without MCC).
 CMS is seeking comment on the effect this proposal would have on the CJR model and whether to include these DRGs.
 The public comment period closes at 5pm ET, July 10, 2020.

 Feedback from this event will not be considered as formal comments on any of the rules mentioned above.
 Please follow the instructions provided in the webinar to submit your comments on the rules.
 Any questions or comments regarding this webinar should be sent to CJRSupport@cms.hhs.gov.